Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Virtual-WAN-Resources-With-Custom-Settings.md

 This page describes how to deploy Azure landing zones with connectivity resources based on the [Virtual WAN network topology (Microsoft-managed)][wiki_connectivity_resources_virtual_wan] created in the current Subscription context, using custom configuration settings.

 > **NOTE:**
-> If you need to deploy a network based on traditional virtual networks, please see our [Deploy Connectivity Resources (Hub and Spoke) With Custom Settings][wiki_deploy_connectivity_resources_custom] example.
+> If you need to deploy a network based on traditional virtual networks, please see our [Deploy Connectivity Resources With Custom Settings (Hub and Spoke)][wiki_deploy_connectivity_resources_custom] example.

 <!-- markdownlint-disable-next-line no-blanks-blockquote-->
 > **WARNING:**